bsc-mem/PROFET/mem_acc_lat/README.md

 numactl -C 0 -m 0 perf stat -e cycles:u,instructions:u,r1008:u,r0408:u ./lat_bm/run/00524288
 ```
 This way, we execute the benchmark on CPU core0 and measure cycles, instructions, hits in the secondary dtlb and page walks.
-From the total number of cycles we subtract page walks and secondary dtlb penalties (7 cycles on our platform), divide this result with measured number of instructions (~5M),
+From the total number of cycles we subtract page walks and secondary dtlb penalties (7 cycles on our platform), divide this result with number of instructions (5M),
 and this way we get only the latency of the random memory read access, without the cycles needed for address translation.